 National Museum of Anthropology Guided Tour

-During this guided tour of the National Anthropological Museum, you'll explore the origins of Mesoamerica and Mexican culture, viewing the world's largest collection of pre-Columbian art.
+During this guided tour of the National Anthropological Museum, you'll explore the origins of Mesoamerica and Mexican culture while viewing the world's largest collection of pre-Columbian art.
 Tour Details.
-The tour meets at the main entrance to the...
+The tour begins at the main entrance to...

 - 3 hours